-Moreover, it’s worth remembering that more “unique or unusual” pieces of land – such as battle-axe or corner lots – may be more difficult to sell when the time comes.
+Moreover, it’s worth remembering that more “unique or unusual” pieces of land – such as L-shape or corner lots – may be more difficult to sell when the time comes.
 These irregular lots can create some constraints on the type of structure you can realistically build on it.
 However, these irregular lots have some pros.
 For instance, the battle-axe lot usually has a lower price and the corner lot allows for the potential of a subdivision.

 3. Sloping Lots

 A sloping lot with a stunning view can be difficult to resist.
-Although, it ought to be known that a sloping lot requires far more preparation before it comes time to build.
+Although, it should to be known that a sloping lot requires far more preparation before it comes time to build.
 If a sloping lot is your dream, it’s vital to receive advice from a professional builder before agreeing to the purchase.
 It is very likely that your builder will have to carve into the slope in order to create some space for the level slab.
 Additionally, retaining walls may also be necessary in order to have stable soil that adheres to local standards.
 This preparation can be very expensive, so you should be aware of the cost.

 Similarly, if your lot is located below street level or at the bottom of a slope, you will have to discuss draining issues with your developer.